Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Discretizations

 \subsection{Geometrically conforming projection-based finite elements}

-The second discretization constructs finite elements that map into the sphere $S^{m-1}$ everywhere, not just at the Lagrange nodes.
-It does so by adapting the notion of a polynomial to this nonlinear situation.
-The construction has been proposed in~\cite{GFEprojection} and \cite{gawlikLeok2018embedding} under the name of \emph{projection-based finite elements}, and is part of the larger family of \emph{geometric finite elements} \cite{GFE}.
+The second discretization constructs finite elements that map into the sphere $S^{m-1}$ everywhere, not just at the Lagrange points.
+It does so by adapting the notion of a polynomial.
+The construction has been proposed in~\cite{GFEprojection} and \cite{gawlikLeok2018embedding} under the name of \emph{projection-based finite elements}, and is a member of the larger family of \emph{geometric finite elements} \cite{GFE}.

 In essence, projection-based finite elements are defined by projecting Lagrange finite elements with nodal values in $S^{m-1}$ pointwise onto $S^{m-1}$.
 More formally, consider the closest-point projection from $\R^m$ onto $S^{m-1}$ defined by